fabiospampinato/tiny-sqlite3/readme.md

-db.memory // => whether it's in an in-memory database or not, in-memory databases are actually just stored in temporary files on disk db.open // => whether there's a connection to the database or not db.readonly // => whether the database is opened in read-only mode or not db.transacting // => whether a transaction is currently being executed or not
+db.memory // => whether it's in an in-memory database or not, in-memory databases are actually just stored in temporary files on disk db.open // => whether there's a connection to the database or not db.readonly // => whether the database is opened in read-only mode or not db.batching // => Whether queries are currently being executed in a batch or not db.transacting // => whether a transaction is currently being executed or not

 // Backup the whole database to a specific location, safer than manually coping files